nvrsw/homepage/content/en/company/_index.md

 ## EMSTONE {#about}

-EMSTONE is based on a powerful Linux kernel that boasts high performance and high reliability.
+Representatives of buildings and apartments in modernized cities, peaceful homes, infrastructures such as roads / railways / ports / airports approaching each other, police / land and air force / public institutions / hospitals / schools to help us, clean and convenient Electricity-producing power plants, farming and fishing villages and water resources, life-building plants, and a virtuous religious group that provides shelter for the soul.

-By applying our core technology, we provide the world's most competitive video security recording and monitoring solution.
+EMSTONE develops and manufactures world class security equipment that is more convenient and reliable for those who are engaged in this valuable work and space.
+In addition, by applying our core technology with high performance and high reliability based on strong Linux kernel, we provide the world's most competitive video security recording / monitoring solution.

-We are struggling to prevent accidents, will do its best to protect customers' lives and their families as the security company.
+We will do our best for a better world based on our accumulated technology and experience.

 ## Contact {#contact}